Saturday, 29 March 2014

 Introductions out the way, the Marvel movie universe has settled into a groove of pamphlet filmmaking.
 Captain America: The Winter Soldier motors along with the same brisk efficiency as a 1970s Bond film, that is to say spectacular stunts and tabloid plot prompts wrapped up in an artistically impersonal whole.
 Terminally decent Steve Rogers lacks any of 007's wry psychosis, the levity here usually provided by the sheer absurdity of Cap fighting normal human beings.
 Rogers engages like a hit and run driver, crashing into terrorists and putting them in comas.

 Despite the presence of sitcom mainstays Anthony and Joe Russo, basic human interaction stalls the film dead.
 Scenes between the leads grind horridly through plot outlining and graceless dick waving.
 Cap is approached like a deathless patriotic ideal but the destination is never anywhere other than fisticuffs.
 This then is the second unit's film, the team clearly obsessed with practical auto-carnage.
-Nick Fury's invincible car plays like a set-up for quoting The Gauntlet, whilst metallic cyborgs weaving in and out of multiple-vehicle collisions recalls the Terminator series.
+Nick Fury's invincible car is an opportunity to quote The Gauntlet, while metallic cyborgs weaving in and out of multiple-vehicle collisions recalls the Terminator series.